 Can I take multivitamins?

 According to our current guidelines, we only recommend Vitamin B12.
-Vitamin D is rarely recommended and only for people who cannot take sunbath daily.
-Except these two, you get all vitamins and minerals from plant-based sources.
+Vitamin D is rarely recommended, and only for people who cannot take sunbath daily.
+Except for these two, you get all vitamins and minerals from plant-based sources.
 Multivitamin or B-complex supplements are known to cause side effects.

-- Around 30-60% of the population have suboptimal level of Vitamin B12, especially in developing countries, according to a study.
-(5)
+- Around 30-60% of the population have a suboptimal level of Vitamin B12, especially in developing countries, according to a study.

-- Plant-based diet or vegan diet is deficient in Vitamin B12.
-Therefore, all people follow a plant-based diet require a supplement.
 (6)

+- A plant-based diet or vegan diet is deficient in Vitamin B12.
+Therefore, all people who follow a plant-based diet require a supplement.
+(7)

 I just discussed a few studies above.
 Several studies indicate people following a plant-based diet, vegan and vegetarian, even occasional non-vegetarian are deficient in Vitamin B12.
 Therefore, you should take a Vitamin B12 supplement.